 - Get there early while employers are fresh and have supplies

 - Dress professionally and wear shoes that don't hurt!
-See our Powerpoint on Dressing for Success
+Learn how to Dress for Success

 - Walk around and orient yourself to the layout of the room

 - Locate the four or five key employers you want to be sure to speak with

 Be prepared by bringing: